Let's Go Blue: History

 Since its debut at Michigan, the melody has been used by Pennsylvania State University, DePaul University, Univ. of Kentucky, University of Nebraska–Lincoln, Purdue University, and North Carolina State University, in addition to countless high school and professional sports teams.
 By 1984, Carl and Ahronheim were each receiving approximately $1,000 annually in ASCAP royalty payments for the song.

-It is also heard at New York Rangers games at Madison Square Garden, where the fans chant "Potvin Sucks" in place of "Let's Go Blue".
+A 2013 viral video shows Chicago Blackhawks fans celebrating a recent Stanley Cup shows a fan on a balcony playing the tune on trumpet and leading an impromptu chant of "Let's Go Hawks", followed by a man running in front of the camera and yelling "I'm going to jail!"